-- L Almighty God, thank You for restoring Your eternal Gospel to the Church through Martin Luther, Philip Melanchthon, and the rest of the reformers who point to the Jesus and His sacrifice on the cross for the full payment for our salvation. - C Amen. - L Almighty God, thank You for faithful pastors and teachers who through the ages have proclaimed justification by faith through grace for Christ's sake. - C Amen. - L Almighty God, grant that we would remain faithful to Your word of truth and be free indeed through the forgiveness freely given to us by Jesus. - C Amen.

-L Almighty God, in this time of national distress and distrust, give our leaders wisdom for the challenges ahead.
-Send Your holy angels to watch over all of our loved ones, especially those who live in distant places.
-Protect all who attend to our needs during this time of national emergency and pandemic.
+- L Almighty God, thank You for restoring Your eternal Gospel to the Church through Martin Luther, Philip Melanchthon, and the rest of the reformers who point to the Jesus and His sacrifice on the cross for the full payment for our salvation. - C Amen. - L Almighty God, thank You for faithful pastors and teachers who through the ages have proclaimed justification by faith through grace for Christ's sake. - C Amen. - L Almighty God, grant that we would remain faithful to Your word of truth and be free indeed through the forgiveness freely given to us by Jesus. - C Amen. - L Almighty God, send Your holy angels to watch over all of our loved ones, especially those who live in distant places.
+Strengthen all those who serve us in the medical field.
+Give Your comfort and peace to all who are suffering from illness.
+Be with those who mourn.
+Grant to them the hope and assurance of a blessed reunion in heaven. - C Amen. - I thank You, my heavenly Father, through Jesus Christ, Your dear Son, that You have kept me this night from all harm and danger; and I pray that You would keep me this day also from sin and every evil, that all my doings and life may please You.

-- C Amen.

-- C I thank You, my heavenly Father, through Jesus Christ, Your dear Son, that You have kept me this night from all harm and danger; and I pray that You would keep me this day also from sin and every evil, that all my doings and life may please You.
 For into Your hands I commend myself, my body and soul, and all things.
 Let Your holy angel be with me, that the evil foe may have no power over me.
 Amen.

-- C Our Father who art in heaven, hallowed be Thy name, Thy kingdom come, Thy will be done on earth as it is in heaven; give us this day our daily bread; and forgive us our trespasses as we forgive those who trespass against us; and lead us not into temptation, but deliver us from evil.
+- Our Father who art in heaven, hallowed be Thy name, Thy kingdom come, Thy will be done on earth as it is in heaven; give us this day our daily bread; and forgive us our trespasses as we forgive those who trespass against us; and lead us not into temptation, but deliver us from evil.
 For Thine is the kingdom and the power and the glory forever and ever.
 Amen.

 - L Let us bless the Lord.

 - C Thanks be to God.

-L The Lord bless us, defend us from all evil, and bring us to everlasting life.
-C Amen.
+- L The Lord bless us, defend us from all evil, and bring us to everlasting life.

+- C Amen.